 Co-op artists are local creative entrepreneurs who rent affordable space on the Arts District campus and host regular visiting hours in their studios for the public to observe their process.
 This is a year-long commitment and artists are able to choose from various rental options.
 Email Drea Edwards at firstname.lastname@example.org to inquire about availability.

-Applications for the 2023 Artist-in-Residence Program is now closed.
-Please check back to apply for the 2024 in January 2023.
+The application cycle for the 2023 Artist-in-Residence Program has closed.
+Please check back in April 2023 to apply for the 2024 cycle.

 The artist-in-residence program is a partnership between Breckenridge Creative Arts and the Saddle Rock Society.